 While critics often tried to tie the Fauves to political or social movements, they were really a loose, informal grouping of artists without ties to any particular belief system.
 The beliefs the Fauves shared with one another were about color and art, not about politics or social issues [source: Harrison].

-For lots more information on Henri Matisse and art, see the links on the next page.
+For lots more information on Henri Matisse and art, see the links below.